aklump/cloudy-tools/documentation/source/configuration.md

 ### Non-Scalars Keys

 In a more complex configuration like the following, you might want to get the array keys, in this case all the "operations"; do so with `get_config`.
-Our example will echo a string like this: `declare -a config_keys=("_default" "help" "new")`
+Our example will echo a string like this: `declare -a config_keys=("help" "new")`

-    operations:
-      _default: help
+    commands:
       help:
         help: Display this help screen
       new: